League

 Fouls

 Fouls occur when a competitor violates the rules of the match.
 All fouls are stop fouls — the action is immediately halted and a foul is assessed.
-Types of fouls include:
+The foul types are:

-- —FALSE START: Moving the hand, wrist, or arm before the referee signals "GO".
+Moving the hand, wrist, or arm before the referee signals "Go."

-- —TOUCHING: Touching one's chin, shoulder, or head to the competing hand.
+Touching your chin, shoulder, or head to the competing hand.

-- —ELBOW FOUL: The elbow leaving the pad and surpassing the 3/4-inch depression, or exceeding the 1" red border of the elbow pad.
+The competing elbow crossing past the red border of the elbow pad.

-- —LOADING: Excessive back pressure — intentionally moving the opponent off-center before "GO".
+Excessive back pressure — moving the opponent off-center before "Go."

 3 fouls result in an automatic loss for the match.

-The MAC Table features a 9.5" × 10" black interior pad, surrounded by a 1" red raised border:
+The MAC Table features a 9.5" × 10" black interior pad, surrounded by a 1" red raised border.
+The black interior is the legal zone — an elbow resting anywhere on the black is clean:

 Penalties